tomasbrazas97/Finalyearproject/README.md

 Documentation | Can be found above in pdf format (DiscoverusDoc)

 ## About
-Discoverus is a navigation web application that integrates google maps for main features such as location tracking, venues and directions.
-The application is supposed to aid tourists coming to local area of Galway and viewing local spots of interest.
+Discoverus is a navigation web application that integrates google maps for main features such as location tracking, custom marker locations and directions.
+The users can also chat between each other in a realtime chat.
+The application is supposed to aid the user in saving their favourite locations across the globe.
+The application uses mongoDB atlas to host the database.
+A cluster with two collections, for the user and markers.
+Angular google maps is integrated to support navigational and marker features.
+The application showcases a MEAN stack developed application with multiple REST APIs that have been made to succesfully run the application.

 ## How To Run Locally
 1. Open command terminal and type: `git clone https://github.com/tomasbrazas97/Finalyearproject`.